DenizenScript/DenizenVSCode/README.md

 In the future, we plan to have code completion suggestions and other handy IDE-like functionalities.

+## Used Projects

+The folder path `DenizenLangServer/LanguageServer.VsCode` is copied from https://github.com/CXuesong/LanguageServer.NET and is subject to the Apache license contained there.
+Some compatibility modifications have been made.

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.